oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

 Once the job finished, you can check the domain status to view the status of the online update: `kubectl -n <namespace> describe domain <domain uid>`.
 Upon success, each WebLogic pod will have an `weblogic.introspectVersion` label that matches the `domain.spec.introspectVersion` that you specified.

-Below is a general description about how online update works and expected outcome.
+Below is a general description about how online update works and the expected outcome.

 TBD/WIP: The implementation treats setting/changing/adding secrets or configMap treated as 'offline' changes, but idealy these should be treated as 'online' if the net resulting change is solely dynamic mbeans changes...